Sunday, 11 June 2023

 The writer.
 (30.04.2023.)

-The fort was built on easy-to-defend ground, with three sides covered with deep gorges and a valley.
-Each side is more or less 30 meters in length and the fort covers an area of approximately a quarter of an acre.
-It is heartening to see the fort in such a good condition.
-One reason could be the tomb of saint Sahibzada Abdul Hakim, located inside the fort.
+The fort was built on easy-to-defend ground, with three sides covered by deep gorges and a valley.
+Each side is more or less 30 meters in length, and the fort covers an area of approximately a quarter of an acre.
+It is heartening to see the fort in such good condition.
+One reason could be the tomb of Saint Sahibzada Abdul Hakim, located inside the fort.
 The condition of the fort clearly indicates that the fort is well-maintained and repaired from time to time.

 The fort is situated in a picturesque area, very beautiful, and a good trip can be planned in pleasant weather.
 A good place for sightseeing and picnicking.